 Blueprint Academy is an educational resource for healthcare professionals and organizations, patients and the scientific community.
 We publish informative and empowering content, webinars and white papers from the world of genetics. #geneticknowledge

-Lucia Guidugli, PhD, FACMG, is the Director of molecular genetics at Blueprint Genetics.
+Lucia Guidugli, PhD, FACMG, is a molecular geneticist at Blueprint Genetics.
 She has a strong experience in characterizing variants of unknown significance (VUS) through the use of standardized models.
 Lucia has completed her ABMGG clinical molecular genetics fellowship at the University of Chicago.